Learn CW Investment Corporatio - GuruFocus.com

-Learn CW Investment Corporation (the “Company,” “we” or “our”), a special purpose acquisition company, announced today that the Company intends to further extend the period of time the Company will have to consummate its initial business combination by an additional one month from June 13, 2023 to July 13, 2023 (the “Extension”), subject to the timely deposit of an aggregate of $115,000 into the Company’s trust account on or prior to June 13, 2023.
-This Extension is the third of up to six one-month extensions permitted under the Company’s governing documents.
+Learn CW Investment Corporation (the “Company”), a special purpose acquisition company, announced today that it has deposited into the Company’s trust account an aggregate of $115,000 to further extend the period of time the Company has to consummate its initial business combination by an additional one month, from the current deadline of June 13, 2023 to July 13, 2023.
+This is the third of up to six one-month extensions permitted under the Company’s governing documents.

 About the Company